fkondylis/dimeanalytics/_MkDocs/docs/quick-start.md

 ## Get a World Bank email account.

 ​​Your supervisor should request an “email and computer logon” for you using eServices.
 Once this is issued, they will forward you the login.
 Log into a World Bank workstation, then open Outlook.
-Webmail can be accessed on a personal computer via the external World Bank Webmail site or Outlook using your logon token.
+Webmail can be accessed on a personal computer via the external [World Bank webmail](https://webmail.worldbank.org/).

-## Get an AzureID access token.
+## Get a logon token.

 ​​Visit GRAS (take the 400’s elevator to Ground Floor, then walk away from the lobby) and ask them for a token setup, after requesting in eServices.
 This enables you to log into Bank services from personal devices.